 The risk of iron overload is greater in its elemental form, which is iron actually mined from the earth.
 Taking supplements containing 25 mg of elemental iron, particularly on an empty stomach, can cause nausea and constipation and reduce zinc absorption.
 Nonheme iron, whether in food or supplements, has a reduced risk of causing iron toxicity.

 Genetic factors can also play a role.
 Hemochromatosis is a hereditary condition in which the body absorbs and accumulates excessive amounts of iron.
-It can increase the risk of cirrhosis of the liver, diabetes, heart damage, and reproductive and joint problems.
+It can increase the risk of cirrhosis of the liver, diabetes, heart damage, and reproductive and joint concerns.
 Those who have hemochromatosis should avoid vitamin C and iron supplements.[1, 2]

 Make iron balance one of your health priorities.
 Too little can lead to the complications of deficiency; too much is dangerous and can cause toxicity.
 Avoid the extremes and find the right balance for your body.
 Most people should have no trouble getting all the iron they need from food, but supplementation may be necessary in some situations.

 For a high-quality iron supplement, I recommend Iron Fuzion™.
 Iron Fuzion contains 100% nonheme iron and is combined with a proprietary blend of thyme and echinacea to maximize bioavailability and prevent stomach discomfort normally associated with inferior iron supplements.

 Do you take an iron supplement?
 What insight can you offer?
 Leave a comment below and share your thoughts with us.

 - "Dietary Supplement Fact Sheet: Iron."
 National Institutes of Health.
 U.S. Department of Health and Human Services, 11 Feb.
 2016.
 Accessed 17 Apr.
 2017.